mantidproject/mantid/docs/source/concepts/CrystalField.rst

 (e.g. terms with even :math:`l`) are allowed.

 In fact, though, odd :math:`l` terms are always forbidden because the Stevens factor, :math:`\theta_l`, is zero for odd :math:`l` [#]_.
-This implies that, as far as the crystal field is concerned, all magnetic ions lies on centres of inversion.
+This implies that, as far as the crystal field is concerned, all magnetic ions lie on centres of inversion.

 `Table 2`_ summarises all the allowed crystal field parameters for the crystallographic point groups.
 The negative terms in this table relate to the negative :math:`m` tesseral harmonics, defined in equation :eq:`zlm`.